top of page

 Search

 Getting on a plane and flying back to Toronto for the first time was an experience.
-I slept the majority of the almost 5-hour direct flight.
-As we got closer, familiar feelings got stronger.
-The anxiety and breathlessness flooded my body as we approached Pearson International Airport.
-Reliving the reality that I wasn’t going to see my father alive again.
-As the plane touched the runway, a tear fell from my eye as I took a deep breath, and my mind flooded with memories.
-The echo of the phone call on that Friday afternoon.
-“Jason, your dad just passed away.”
+I slept through most of the almost 5-hour direct flight, but as we got closer, familiar feelings grew stronger.
+Anxiety and breathlessness flooded my body as we approached Pearson International Airport.
+It was like reliving the reality that I wasn’t going to see my father alive again.
+As the plane touched the runway, a tear slipped from my eye.
+I took a deep breath, and my mind became overwhelmed with memories.
+The echo of the phone call from that Friday afternoon rang in my ears: “Jason, your dad just passed away.”

-Walking back into the house was much of the same.
+Walking back into the house was much the same.
 I didn’t find him in his usual chair.
 He wasn’t hiding away in his office.
 He wasn’t in the back, tending to his garden.
-He wasn’t in the kitchen preparing that get-home meal.
+He wasn’t in the kitchen, preparing that “get-home” meal.
 He wasn’t here.
 He wasn’t anywhere.

-So, this morning, I journey to where I left you, 6 feet under in a box.
+So, this morning, I journey to where I left you—six feet under, in a box.
 Your spirit has ascended to the heavens, but I sit here with your feeble frame that gave you so much pain.
-I miss you, dad.
+I miss you, Dad.

 “Loved with a love beyond all telling and missed with a grief beyond all tears.”